 ICANN will not approve applications for proposed gTLD strings that are identical or that would result in string confusion, called contending strings.
-If either situation 1 or 2 above occurs, such applications will proceed to contention resolution through either comparative evaluation or an auction, both of which are described in this module.
+If either situation 1 or 2 above occurs, such applications will proceed to contention resolution through either comparative evaluation or an auctionefficient mechanism for contention resolution, both of which are described in this module.
 A group of applications for contending strings is referred to as a contention set.